 If you purchase ADSs in this offering, you will pay more for your ADSs than the amount paid by existing shareholders for their Class A ordinary shares on a per ADS basis.
-As a result, you will experience immediate and substantial dilution of US\$20.06 per ADS, representing the difference between (i) our pro forma as adjusted net tangible book value per ADS as of December 31, 2021, after giving effect to this offering and the concurrent private placement, and (ii) the initial public offering price per share of US\$23.00 per ADS.
+As a result, you will experience immediate and substantial dilution of US\$ per ADS, representing the difference between (i) our pro forma as adjusted net tangible book value per ADS as of December 31, 2021, after giving effect to this offering, and (ii) the initial public offering price per share of US\$ per ADS.
 In addition, you may experience further dilution to the extent that our Class A ordinary shares are issued upon the exercise of share options.
 Substantially all of the Class A ordinary shares issuable upon the exercise of currently outstanding share options will be issued at a purchase price on a per ADS basis that is less than the initial public offering price per ADS in this offering.
-See "Dilution" for a more complete description of how the value of your investment in the ADSs will be diluted upon the completion of this offering and the concurrent private placement.
+See "Dilution" for a more complete description of how the value of your investment in the ADSs will be diluted upon the completion of this offering.